NASG

 The latest update from the new CEO is that the whole "Marketplace" system, the way that we as their customers were able to buy individual items that were designed by other designers, has been lost and is unrecoverable due to the bankruptcy.
 At this point in time they are not planning on bringing the Marketplace aspect back, unless they can figure it out later on.
 For now, they are going to only be a business-to-business company, meaning that they will produce 3D-printed items for other companies to sell to their customers.
 The operation in the Netherlands is already doing that now.

 Some people had expressed concern about us modelers dropping our support for the handful of companies here in the U.S. that were able to take up the slack caused by Shapeways' bankruptcy, and thus being negatively affected by Shapeways' return.
-This announcement by the CEO means that they are not really going to be directly competing with those U.S. companies, as they are not going to be selling their 3D-printed items to us consumers directly, at least not in the forseeable future.
+This announcement by the CEO means that they are not really going to be directly competing with those U.S. companies, as they are not going to be selling their 3D-printed items to us consumers directly, at least not in the foreseeable future.

 The Clover House web site states they are closed for the time-being.
 It explicitly states that the company is not for sale.